fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Can you please advise any open source projects with serious frontend implemented in React/Vue?
+So that I can learn from their code and try to contribute while learning the frontend technologies?

 > What do they not tell you about web development?

 > Why are front-end engineers in such short supply?